An equal pay claim took down Britain’s second-biggest city. Others are on the brink – KION546

 How Birmingham went bust

-Thompson blamed Birmingham’s financial troubles partly on an outstanding £760 million ($950 million) legal bill pertaining to the equal pay claims, which resulted from a Supreme Court ruling in 2012.
-The bill continues to rise.
+Thompson blamed Birmingham’s financial troubles partly on an outstanding legal bill pertaining to the equal pay claims, which resulted from a Supreme Court ruling in 2012.
+The bill amounts to between £650 million ($810 million) and £760 million ($950 million), based on the council’s current estimates.

 The original case was brought by 174 former council employees, all except four of whom were women.